opentk/opentk/README.md

 OpenTK comes with simple and easy to follow tutorials for learning *modern* OpenGL.
 These are written by the community and represent all of the best practices to get you started.

-#### Learn how to use OpenTK here: https://github.com/opentk/LearnOpenTK
+#### Learn how to use OpenTK here: https://opentk.net/learn/index.html

-Older OpenTK 3 tutorials here: https://opentk.net/learn/index.html
+A separate github repo with code is available here: https://github.com/opentk/LearnOpenTK The code is similar to the tutorial but not an exact replica.

 Project website: https://opentk.net